simkeyur/bodhi_rag_system/README.md

 4. Run the Streamlit app: `streamlit run welcome.py`

 ---
+This is a clone project created from this tutorial: https://jamwithai.substack.com/p/build-a-local-llm-based-rag-system

 Enjoy your journey in building a private, AI-driven document management system!
 If you find this project useful, consider sharing it with others in the community!